eduardo-valencia/cryptocurrencies-backend/README.md

 ### App-Specific Instructions

-Before starting the application, please read each microservice's `README.md` file for any additional pre-requisites.
+Before starting the application, please read each microservice's `README.md` file for any additional prerequisites.

 ### Starting The App